 Explore Michigan’s beautiful outdoors with your furry friend by visiting Ortonville Recreation Area.
-It spans across 5,400 acres of land and is full of gorgeous wooded hills.
-This woofderful park even has a few lakes.
-Needless to say, there’s plenty for your pooch to explore.
+It spans across 5,400 acres of land and is full of gorgeous wooded hills and lakes, which means there's plenty for your pooch to explore.

 When they arrive, the first thing your pup pawbably wants